0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

 ## Steps to deregister as a price oracle

-To leave the price oracle, invoke the action _Deregister_ at the price oracle contract where you registered.
 The time window available to deregister can be very short, because you are responsible for any price you have reported, and then you have a short time from the finalized price to the next price your node report.

 ### Verify which price oracle your node serves (If known, skip to [deregistration](#deregister-from-a-price-oracle))